TechnoSavage/runZero/sdk-sample-scripts/Kismet/README.md

 `RUNZERO_SITE_ID` - UUID of the Site to which the integration will create new assts.
 Found in the console URL after navigating to "Sites" and clicking on a site name

-`RUNZERO_CUSTOM_SOURCE_ID` - UUID of the Custom Integration Source.
+`KISMET_CUSTOM_SOURCE_ID` - UUID of the Custom Integration Source.
 Found in the console URL after navigating to "Accounts" -> "Custom Integrations" and clicking on an  integration name

-`RUNZERO_IMPORT_TASK_NAME` - Name of the Custom Integration Source.
+`KISMET_IMPORT_TASK_NAME` - Name of the Custom Integration Source.
 Created in the console under "Accounts" -> "Custom Integrations"

 `KISMET_URL` - URL of Kismet webserver